-Prior to joining AIR, Dr. Scholz worked at Learning Point Associates, where she managed research projects including a state-wide evaluation of full-day kindergarten, assisted in the design and completion of states’ research and dissemination efforts, conducted research syntheses, and communicated research results to policymakers and practitioners.
+She previously served as a steering committee member for the National Network of Education Research-Practice Partnerships.
+Prior to AIR, Dr. Scholz worked at Learning Point Associates, where she managed projects such as a statewide evaluation of full-day kindergarten, assisted in the design and completion of states’ research and dissemination efforts, conducted research syntheses, and communicated research results to policymakers and practitioners.
+Dr. Scholz also worked for IES as an associate research scientist while in graduate school.

 Ph.D., Educational Policy Studies, University of Illinois at Chicago; M.S., Child Development and Family Studies, Purdue University; B.A., Psychology and Spanish, Westminster College